vishvasNagpal/SA/README.md

 6. Go to your browser and hit "http://localhost:3000/home"

 7. The page will load.

+8. In the json file of data which provide details about flights, i have put in Routes for delhi to kolkata and delhi to mumbai and vice varsa.

+9. Other then that it will show a message "No results found"